[Nostalgic] Classic and Popular Anime Songs Recommended for People in Their 30s

 Another standout feature is the lyrics, which weave together English and Russian; the way they speak about “imagination” and the “self” in different languages powerfully conveys the work’s prevailing atmosphere of the unknown.

-It was also used as the theme song for the anime Black Jack.
+Released in November 2009, it was used as the opening theme for the TV anime A Certain Scientific Railgun.